Namespace Google.Apis.Spanner.v1.Data

 The DirectedReadOptions can be used to indicate which replicas or regions should be used for non-transactional

-return an INVALID_ARGUMENT
+returns an INVALID_ARGUMENT error.

 DualRegionQuorum